 2) Portability.
 The training can happen anytime, anywhere, with technicians only requiring a portable device capable of running the software.
 This means the days of downtime for scheduled training to happen at one location are over.
 And it also means technicians can have simulated practice sessions at their fingertips whenever they need them.
 If your team has been considering using AV/VR technology, you must read this first.

 3) Tailored to individual.
 The training offers higher retention rates and is portable, but equally important is the ability to tailor training to respond to the individual – to help each learner master whatever criteria at a pace that makes sense for them.
 And something that tracks where they’re tripping up and offers remediation to fill those gaps.
-For example in the simulation below, notice how at the end, the user is shown what leaks he/she missed detecting.
+For example in the simulation below, notice how at the end, the user is shown what defects he/she missed detecting.
 Every time the training is run, a new set of faults/issues are dynamically loaded.

 4) Brevity.
 All of this, of course saves time – lots of it.
 Beyond the travel time and testing time that one no longer needs, the training itself can happen on an abbreviated timeline.
 The time it takes to initially learn a topic may remain the same (or not), but refreshers can look different with simulations, and time spent fixing costly equipment, or dealing with in-the-field errors after the fact, are exponentially lessened.